pbo-linaro/qemu-linux-stack/README.md

 ./build.sh

 # run system using:
-./run.sh /path/to/qemu-system-aarch64
+./run.sh /path/to/qemu-system-x86_64
 # exit QEMU with ctrl-a + x

 # debug kernel, firmwares and bootloader using:
-./debug.sh /path/to/qemu-system-aarch64
+./debug.sh /path/to/qemu-system-x86_64
-# additional gdb commands were added, like arm-exception-level.
+# additional gdb commands were added, like x64-privilege-level.
 See gdb.py.

 # to debug qemu itself:
-./run.sh gdb --args /path/to/qemu-system-aarch64
+./run.sh gdb --args /path/to/qemu-system-x86_64

 # to create an archive containing the whole stack:
 ./build.sh